FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **comma separated value** (aka CSV)

-* **county number** as part of the ballot manifest
+* **county number** each county has a unique number associated with it, as defined by CDOS.

 * **county name** The name of one county.

-* **scanner ID number** TBD
+* **scanner ID number** each scanner has a unique number associated with it.
+All references to scanners in artifacts such as Cast Vote Records use scanner ID numbers.

 * **batch number** TBD

-* **storage bin** (aka transfer case, ballot box, secured container) used for secure storage of ballots (@review kiniry - Need we differentiate these different means by which to storge ballots?)
+* **storage bin** (aka transfer case, ballot box, secured container) A physical means by which to securely store ballot cards.

 * **CVR file** TBD

-* **CVR number** concatenation of scanner number - batch number - ballot position within the batch
+* **CVR number** concatenation of scanner number - batch number - ballot card position within the batch

 * **database table** TBD